scmcca/minimum-location-data/README.md

 # Minimum location data
-Calculate the minimum number of days needed to collect human location data for activity space research using a study sample.
+Calculate the minimum number of days needed to collect location data for activity space research using a study sample.

 ## Input
 [`minimum-location-data.R`](https://github.com/scmcca/minimum-location-data/blob/main/minimum_location_data.R) reads a  CSV file of time-weighted location data from multiple participants over a common series of dates.
 The specification is: